Toward Inherently Robust VLMs Against Visual Perception Attacks: as a Defense Mechanism

 AEs can interfere with the perception system by causing errors in these modules.
 An AE, \( \mathcal{I}_{\text{adv}} \), is crafted by adding a small perturbation \( \delta \) to an original input \( \mathcal{I} \) such that the target module’s output changes undesirably:

 where \( f \) denotes the specific target module in the AV’s perception system, which can be the TSR, ALC, or VD module.
 This perturbation \( \delta \), constrained by \( \epsilon \), represents a small, controlled modification designed to be imperceptible, thereby ensuring that \( \mathcal{I}_{\text{adv}} \) visually resembles \( \mathcal{I} \).
-Despite this, the adversarial perturbation may lead to misclassification of traffic signs, incorrect lane-following commands, or faulty detection of objects.